 By 2009 I was working for Xero as their first Product Manager.
 Until this time, I was mostly involved in bespoke, one-off solutions, constrained in all directions by scope, budget and time.
 Working for a true digital B2C product company was incredibly liberating and while I soon found out that many realities remained the same, I also gained new skills and insights; prioritising the incomparable, how to say no without saying no, working with key stakeholders, failing fast but safe, scaling product leadership from just me to 100s of leaders across multiple offices worldwide.
 Quite the ride.

 As my product career grew it became clear that while this role was well recognised in the US and Europe, it was only just getting off the ground in New Zealand.
 There was an increasing awareness amongst business leaders of the terms Product Manager or Product Owner, but very low understanding of the roles themselves, what they actually did or how to find them.
 At the same time, the number of people interested in pursuing a career in product leadership was growing.
-In 2015, I started the first New Zealand ProductTank Meetup and we now have over 1000 members interested to share our learnings, grow the community and become more effective product leaders.
+In 2015, I started the first New Zealand ProductTank Meetup and we now have over 1700 members, sharing our learnings and becoming more effective product leaders.

 Which leads us to today.